 - Engage in ongoing cannabis training.
 As the industry continues to change and grow, legalization expands, and cannabis businesses crop up, keep yourself up-to-date on all things cannabis.

-To learn how Flowhub can help improve the customer experience at your dispensary, request a demo.
+To learn how Flowhub can help improve the customer experience at your dispensary, watch a demo.